PredixDev/predix-seed/README.md

 	Change the name field in your manifest.yml.
 	Uncomment the services section, and change the names to match your service instances.
-	Uncommen the clientId and base64ClientCredential environment variables and enter the correct values for your UAA client.
+	Uncomment the clientId and base64ClientCredential environment variables and enter the correct values for your UAA client.
 	```
 	---
 	applications: